Tatva-J/Pneumonia_Detection/README.md

-# Tatva
+# Pneumonia Detection Using Deep Learning
-Hii this is demo so that i know how Git works
+In this Final Year Project of mine I have done things that ..........